Social media marketing is hard work.

 How does social media traffic compare to other traffic sources?

-Acquisition > Traffic acquisition report, set to “Default channel groups”
+Acquisition > Traffic acquisition report, set to “Session primary channel groups”

-We’ll start with two big picture questions.
+We’ll start with two big questions.
 They’re easy to answer and the insights are good.
-Here’s how to see the top-line traffic from social media relative to your other traffic sources using some of the most useful metrics in Analytics.
+Here’s how to see the top-line traffic from social media, relative to your other traffic sources, using some of the most useful metrics in Analytics.

-We’ll use the Traffic acquisition report, where “Organic social” is one of the “Default channel groups.”
-Along with Direct, Organic Search, Referral and Email, it’s one of the big buckets of traffic sources.
+We’ll use the Traffic acquisition report, where “Organic social” is one of the “Session primary channel groups.”
+Along with Direct, Organic Search, Referral and Email, it’s one of the big buckets.

 - From the Reports section go to Acquisition > Traffic acquisition